gbalabanska/angular-examples/my-chat-app/README.md

 2. Cookie: The JWT token is sent back to the frontend in an HTTP-only, Secure cookie.
 The cookie is stored by the browser and automatically included in subsequent requests to the backend.

-3. Backend Security: For each request, the backend reads the JWT token from the cookie, validates it, and authenticates the user based on the information within the token (e.g., username).
+3. Backend Security: For each request, the backend reads the JWT token from the cookie, validates it, and authenticates the user based on the information within the token (e.g., username).If the token expires in fixed amount of time - new token is attached to the reponse.
 If the token is invalid or missing, the backend rejects the request.

 ## SSL Certification Process